 How to Write a Subcontractor Agreement

-Fill in the date the contract is created and the name and address of the general or primary contractor and subcontractor.
+Fill in the date of the contract’s creation and the name and address of the general or primary contractor and subcontractor.

 Periodic Fixed Wage

-The subcontractor will be paid a set amount on a weekly/monthly basis or upon submission of an invoice.
+The subcontractor will receive a set amount on a weekly/monthly basis or upon submission of an invoice.

 Set Fee

-The subcontractor will be paid a set fee upon completion of the project or submission of an invoice.
+The subcontractor will receive a set fee upon completion of the project or submission of an invoice.

 Upon Completion of Certain Milestones

-Large and some state projects are paid when the project reaches specific points in the project.
+Some contractors pay their subcontractors when the subcontractor reaches specific points in the project.
 The contractor will pay the subcontractor a certain amount upon completion of each milestone or receipt of an invoice following the milestone.

 Include the date the services will start and when the contract will terminate: